Working in AustraliaReady to start a career? Let’s find your dream job.

 It’s no surprise why many prefer to work and live in Australia.
 With a strong economy and low unemployment rate and laid-back lifestyle, Australia is fast becoming the land of opportunity for many.

 Most student visas allow you to work for up to 40 hours every two weeks while studying, and unrestricted hours during scheduled course breaks.
 Whether you are a student or migrant, it is important that you clarify that your visa allows you to work.
-Contact the Department of Immigration and Border Protection or feel free to contact us to speak with a counsellor to help you understand your rights.
+Contact the Department of Home Affairs or feel free to contact us to speak with a counsellor to help you understand your rights.

 Job search in Australia

 The job market in Australia can be very competitive and your chances of securing a job will depend on several factors including skills, qualifications, field of work and the city of choice.
 Work experience in Australia is invaluable so if you fail to find a job in your chosen field, don’t fret.
 Your priority should be on gaining local experience to improve your employability.

 There are many ways to find work that fit your goals, including:

 - Online job sites

 - Notice boards on campus, malls, community centres and local supermarkets.

 Job applications usually include a cover letter expressing your interest in and suitability for the role with a copy of your resume/CV.
 Make sure your applications show that you have the relevant skills, qualifications, a good understanding of the role and attributes that the employer desires.
 It has to be tailored for each job to give you the best possible chance of being selected for an interview or testing.

 If you are new to Australia, you may need have your qualifications recognised.
 You can visit the following websites for more information on employment qualifications and recognition in Australia: